-The best vinyl records to play on your new turntable
+The best records to play on your new turntable

 Now that you've hopefully got your turntable sorted, you'll want some records to play on it.
 A lot of older albums are being reissued on 180g vinyl, which will give you a better quality of sound.
 Records should have a sticker to indicate they're 180g, so make sure you look out for it when you go shopping.
 What's more many come with either Amazon Auto-Rip MP3 versions for free, or download codes to get digital copies.
 Win win.

-To help get you started, we've picked out five of our favourites:
+To help get you started, we've picked out five of our favourite classics:

 - Oasis - Definitely, Maybe - See it on Amazon UK - See it on Amazon US